SethRobinson/proton/README.md

 - [Clanlib team](https://github.com/sphair/ClanLib/blob/master/CREDITS) (Some math functions were taken from Clanlib)
 - Dan Walma (contributions to SoftSurface)
 - Fatalfeel's [Proton SDK forks](https://github.com/fatalfeel) for GLES 2 support and Cocos2D integration

+# Want to contribute?

+Feel free to submit a pull request!
+At this point the goal is that all changes be *non-breaking* to existing projects.